 It's unbelievable to me.

-Um, some bad news for the left, and that is this Washington Post, but this has got to drive the liberals insane.
+Some bad news for the left, and that is this Washington Post.

-Because Trump would win the popular vote now over Clinton by four million votes.
+This has got to drive the liberals insane because Trump would win the popular vote now over Clinton by 4 million votes.

-And, you know, also two thirds say Democrats are at a touch with you, the American people.
+And, you know, also two-thirds say Democrats are out of touch with you, the American people.

-But when you get into this whole issue of Trump, you know, it's the his approval rating now, according to this poll, not exactly a favorable poll for Donald Trump, but anyway, has him at 42%.
+But when you get into this whole issue of Trump, you know, his approval rating now, according to this poll, is not exactly a favorable poll for Donald Trump, but anyway, has him at 42%.

 And as the networks love to emphasize, that's the lowest approval rating of any president in history at this point in their term.